Jo Cox killer Thomas Mair found guilty - given whole life sentence

 Mair had spent the weeks leading up to the murder researching far-right extremists including the Nazis, the Ku Klux Klan and Norwegian mass killer Anders Breivik.

-Jo Cox’s alleged killer had ‘Third Reich Eagle ornament, Nazi and Hitler books, dossier on Labour MP at home’
+Jo Cox’s killer had ‘Third Reich Eagle ornament, Nazi and Hitler books, dossier on Labour MP at home’.

 He also read material on the murder of MP Ian Gow by the IRA in 1990 as well as compiling a dossier on the pro-Remain campaigner.